GAP-LAB-CUHK-SZ/LASA/README.md

 ## Download preprocessed data and processing
 Download the preprocessed data from <a href="https://pan.baidu.com/s/1tCEGYBH0DEh8NcAURTnMbw?pwd=62ux">
 BaiduYun (code: 62ux)<a/>.
-(These data will be updated as cleaning process continues.)
-Put all the downloaded data under LASA, unzip the align_mat_all.zip mannually.
+(Currently it only contains chair category, it will be fully released after the cleaning process) Put all the downloaded data under LASA, unzip the align_mat_all.zip mannually.
 You can choose to the the script ./process_scripts/unzip_all_data to unzip all the data in occ_data and other_data by following commands:
 ```angular2html
 cd process_scripts